bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 After this lab, you will be able to:

-* visualize a variety of genomic data
+* Visualize a variety of genomic data
-* very quickly navigate around the genome
+* Very quickly navigate around the genome
-* visualize HTS read alignments
+* Visualize HTS read alignments
-* validate SNP calls and structural re-arrangements by eye
+* Validate SNP calls and structural re-arrangements by eye

 Things to know before you start:

 * The lab may take between **1-2 hours**, depending on your familiarity with genome browsing.
 Don't worry if you don't complete the lab!
 It is available for you to complete later.
 * There are a few thought-provoking **Questions** or **Notes** pertaining to sections of the lab.
 These are **optional**, and may take more time, but are meant to help you better understand the visualizations you are seeing.
-These questions will be denoted by boxes, as follows:

- **Question(s):**
- * Thought-provoking question goes here

 ### Requirements